First case of US coronavirus of unknown origin in Solano County, treated in Sacramento – Up News Info San Francisco

 "Because of everything we've done, the risk to the American people is still very low," the president said.

-A senior White House official told Up News Info that the president is taking care of the messages to prevent the detention market from falling, as concerns about the outbreak of coronavirus have severely affected world markets in recent days. .
+A senior White House official told Up News Info that the president is taking over messages to prevent the stock market from falling, as concerns about the outbreak of coronavirus have severely affected world markets in recent days. .

 Since Monday, the Dow Jones Industrial Average has dropped more than 2,000 points.
 Dow futures fell 53 points, indicating a loss of 74 points that will start Thursday's opening bell.